jawsthegame/umessage/README.md

 Install like a normal Rails app, but don't create a database!
 Then run `rake messages:setup`, which will create a symlink in your public directory to your iMessage attachments directory so the GUI can display messages with images.

+Issue `foreman start` to start up both the app server and the chat polling process.

 ## TODO

 Contributions welcome!